TedHusted/awake/awake.md

 ###

-‘’Is the new guy cute?
+‘’Is the new guy cute?”

 Noah grins over the FaceTime call.
-“Yes, Alex is cute.
-But I’m trying to date women now, you know, like you do, sis.”
+“Yes, Liam is cute.
+But I’m trying to date women now, you know, like you do, big sib.”

 “Date one?
 I married a girl. — So, it’s your turn now, little sib?
 You were a three on the Kinsey Scale, and now you are supposedly reformed.”